What is vaping?

 Regularly talk with your child about their stressors.
-Do they feel depressed about a breakup or anxious about an upcoming test?
-You don’t always need to have solutions to their problems or nuggets of parental wisdom.
+Do they feel depressed about a breakup or anxious about school?
+You don’t always need to have solutions to their problems.
 Sometimes just listening and making your child feel heard is enough to improve their well-being.

 Encourage your child to embrace hobbies and social activities.
 Suggest that they try out team sports, learn an instrument, or join a local club that matches their interests.
 If they have existing hobbies, do what you can to support them.
 As your child focuses more on their hobbies and interests, they may feel less tempted to use vaping to manage negative emotions.
 Volunteer opportunities can also alleviate boredom, boost self-esteem, and help foster a sense of direction.

 Make them feel empowered.
 Compliment your teen on their ability to think critically and independently.
 Let them know you trust them to make smart decisions, even in the face of peer pressure.
 Remind them of other hurdles they’ve overcome and things they’ve accomplished when they put their mind to it.
 By doing this, you help your child tap into the self-confidence and emotional resilience they need to overcome addiction and quit vaping.